soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "value" : "10"
 }) %>
 ```
-soa.cm.requiredPasswordFormRow
+soa.cm.requiredPasswordFormRow<br/>
-•   `requiredPasswordFormRow` is a set of HTML objects that can contain a password input element, helper text, and a tooltip.
+* `requiredPasswordFormRow` is a set of HTML objects that can contain a password input element, helper text, and a tooltip.
 It is enclosed in a paragraph.
 This field is required to be filled out
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.requiredPasswordFormRow({
     "name" : "Password",